watson/git-state/README.md

 #### `checkSync(path[, options])`

 Synchronous version of `check()`.

 Can throw error.
-This typically happens if you are running a too old version of Node.js (< 0.12), if git isnt found or if the path isn't a git repository.
+This typically happens if you are running a too old version of Node.js (< 0.12), if git isn't found or if the path isn't a git repository.

 #### `untracked(path[, options], callback)`